lino-framework/book/docs/dev/mldbc/index.rst

 BabelFields and migrations
 ==========================

-BabelFields cause the database structure to change when a server administrator changes the :attr:`languages <lino.core.site.Site.languages` setting of a site.
+BabelFields cause the database structure to change when a :term:`site maintainer` locally changes the :attr:`languages
-That's not migratable by the application developer.
-You might create a set of local migrations in that case.
-But the easier way is to simply use the slower :doc:`Lino approach for data migrations </dev/datamig>` in the rare cases when you change the language distribution of a site.
+<lino.core.site.Site.languages>` setting of a :term:`Lino site`.

+That's why the :term:`application carrier` cannot provide Django migrations for their product.
+See :doc:`/dev/datamig` and :doc:`/specs/migrate`.

 Related work